getgrav/docker-grav/README.md

 To save the Grav site data to the host file system (so that it persists even after the container has been removed), simply map the container's `/var/www/html` directory to a named Docker volume or to a directory on the host.

-> Note that if the mapped directory or named volume is empty, it will be automatically populated with a fresh install of Grav the first time that the container starts.
+> If the mapped directory or named volume is empty, it will be automatically populated with a fresh install of Grav the first time that the container starts.
 However, once the directory/volume has been populated, the data will persist and will not be overwritten the next time the container starts.

 ## Building the image from Dockerfile